mlindgren/blog-archive/source/projects/mocap/index.markdown

 Kristine Slot's Timewarping method is roughly implemented in the DistanceMap class, located in <code>Library/DistanceMap.cpp</code> and
 <code>Library/DistanceMap.hpp</code>.
 The DistanceMap class builds an
-_n&times;m_ map of distances between the frames in two animations, where _n_ is the number of frames in the starting animation, and _m_ the number of frames in the subsequent animation.
+_n_ &times; _m_ map of distances between the frames in two animations, where _n_ is the number of frames in the starting animation, and _m_ the number of frames in the subsequent animation.
 Distances between each pair of frames are calculated using Slot's Timewarping function (see equation 3) and stored in the map.
 Currently, distances are calculated on demand with the <code>getDistance</code>
-function; this was done for speed as the distances between non-examined nodes are not important when calculating the path, and calculating the distances for _n&times;m_ frames of two large animations can be very slow.
+function; this was done for speed as the distances between non-examined nodes are not important when calculating the path, and calculating the distances for _n_ &times; _m_ frames of two large animations can be very slow.
 Our distance calculation does not account for the weighting of bones.
-Ideally, position weights would be based on bone length or density, or most logically weight ( _volume &times; density_), so that distances between large bones are weighted more strongly than distances between small bones when calculating the shortest path.
+Ideally, position weights would be based on bone length or density, or most logically weight (_volume_ &times; _density_), so that distances between large bones are weighted more strongly than distances between small bones when calculating the shortest path.